Love. Listen. Trust. Lead. Collaborate.

-- When you view the teaching offered on March 26, 2014, you will join me as I explore my personal learning from my doctoral work and apply it in a class setting to a more personal exploration of Spiritual (Ascetical) Theology as expressed in the Eight Deadly Thoughts.
-The title of the teaching is “Reflection-in-Action Practices that Influence Response to the Anxiety Expressed in the Eight Deadly Thoughts.
+- When you view the teaching offered on March 26, 2014, you will join me as I explore my personal learning from my doctoral work (2014) apply it in a class setting to a more personal exploration of Spiritual (Ascetical) Theology as expressed in the Eight Deadly Thoughts utilizing a practice I call the Yellow Pad Discipline (YPD).
+The title of the teaching is Reflection-in-Action Practices that Influence Response to the Anxiety Expressed in the Eight Deadly Thoughts.

 Adaptive Practice in Conversation with the Enneagram